Usbac/wolff/docs/template.md

 ## Include

 Instead of using the php include function.
-You can include other views using the `include` method.
+You can include other views by using the `include` method.

 Example: